Post-conflict reception of war criminals: Balkans

 In Republika Srpska, memorials to victims of the Bosnian genocide are forbidden.
 Instead, memorials are erected to commemorate Serb perpetrators of war crimes such as Radovan Karadžić.
 Secondary school textbooks discuss Karadžić without mentioning that he was convicted of war crimes and genocide.
 In Serbia, convicted war criminals such as Vojislav Šešelj enjoy public support which goes along with Bosnian genocide denial as well as denial of other war crimes committed by Serbs.

 After the International Criminal Tribunal for the former Yugoslavia (ICTY) convicted six Bosnian Croat military leaders of war crimes and crimes against humanity in November 2017, Prime Minister of Croatia Andrej Plenković described the verdict as a "deep moral injustice".
 Branimir Glavaš, a former Croatian general and current politician who was previously found guilty of torturing and murdering Serb civilians in the town of Osijek during the Croatian War of Independence, received a warm welcome following his release in 2015 which included a concert in front of 1,500 people featuring singers Miroslav Škoro and Mate Bulić.

 In Kosovo, convicted war criminals such as Lahi Brahimaj and Rrustem Mustafa have been appointed to state offices.
 When Sylejman Selimi was released from prison after serving his sentence for war crimes, President of Kosovo Hashim Thaçi said: "Kosovo is better and safer with the living hero Sylejman Selimi at liberty."
 Following the death of Kosovo Albanian war crimes convict Haradin Bala in January 2018, the Assembly of the Republic of Kosovo held a minute of silence to mark his death.

 Johan Tarčulovski, the only Macedonian citizen to be convicted by the ICTY, was elected to Parliament in 2016 for the ruling VMRO-DPMNE party.
 A high-ranking member of the party told Balkan Insight, "He is our Macedonian hero and we are proud to have him among our ranks.
 Who best to work for Macedonian interests than Tarčulovski?"

 Cambodia

 In Cambodia, Pol Pot's tomb has been the focus of cult activities.

 Germany

 Some German war criminals were put on trial at the Nuremberg trials, although most escaped responsibility for their crimes.
 Today Germany denounces the actions of Nazi war criminals and does not have memorials to them.
 In contrast, there are many Holocaust memorials in Germany.

-SS officer Joachim Peiper, convicted and sentenced to death for his role in the Malmedy massacre, later achieved cult status among those who romanticize the Waffen-SS.
+SS officer Joachim Peiper, convicted and sentenced to death for his role in the Malmedy massacre, but eventually reprieved, later achieved cult status among those who romanticize the Waffen-SS.